metonymize-kripa/pkg-iq/pages/book-chapter/case-studies.md

-# Case Studies: From top of funnel to consumer engagement
+# Case Studies: From Sustainability to Semiotics

-- Patent mining
+- Sustainability
 - Trend mining
-- Competitive needs analysis
+- Images and sales
-- Shopper needs analysis
+- Colors & Minimalism
-- Voice of Customer engagement
+- Semiotics